 There is no exemption from courses in the Practical Nursing Program.

 Students withdrawing from the Practical Nursing Program may apply for re-admission.
 Students must notify the Director of Admissions and Financial Aid.
 Students must complete the Application for Admission.
 The Application for Admission is available in the Admissions Office.
 The individual’s application will be considered for re-admission based upon the approved Admissions Policy of Blue Hills Regional Technical School.
 Students dismissed for unethical behavior are not eligible for re-admission.
 All re-admission applicants must submit a written request for a recommendation re-admission letter to the Faculty Committee through the Practical Nursing Chairperson.
 Upon review of the student’s attendance, tardiness, clinical and academic performance, the Faculty Committee will determine a recommendation for re-admission.
 The Practical Nursing Chairperson will then submit a written recommendation to the Admissions Department reflecting the Faculty Committee decision.

 In order to apply for admission, applicants must follow the step-by-step instructions listed below.
-February 26th is the priority application completion date to submit all required application credentials.
-However, the application completion date is extended until all placement openings in the Practical Nursing Program are full for the current enrollment period.
+February 24th is the priority application completion date to submit all required application credentials.
+However, the application completion date may be extended until all placement openings in the Practical Nursing Program are full for the current enrollment period.
 All applicants who take the TEAS entrance examination and submit all other credentials will be interviewed and considered for admission until the quota of all placements are filled in the Practical Nursing Program.

 Each candidate for admission is evaluated on an individual basis.
 Selection is based on the applicant's ability to succeed in the program, grades, experience, interests and space availability.
 No one is denied admission on the basis of race, color, sex, gender identity, religion, national origin, sexual orientation or disability.